Yevhenbk/travel-advisor/README.md

 Travely is a web app that serves for providing top rated places you’re willing to find depending on your location.

+### Try it out by yourself following this link https://lamentable-record.surge.sh/

 ![This is an image](https://github.com/Yevhenbk/travel-advisor/blob/main/public/cut.gif)

 ## Available Scripts